October 13, 2022

 Halloween is here!
-It’s all good with the candy and costumes, but don’t bring the scariness into the workplace when you’re painting.
+It’s all fun and games with endless candy and spooky costumes, but don’t bring the scariness into the workplace when you have a painting job.

-Keep it lean and clean no matter the time of the year when it comes to painting preparation.
+Keep it lean and clean no matter the time of the year when it comes to paint preparation.
 Here are five things not to do when you’re beginning a project as a residential or commercial painting contractor.

 Nearly three-quarters of U.S. homes built before 1978 contain lead paint either inside or outside.
-Before you’re ready to paint and start preparing walls for painting, stripping paint, power-washing or anything else, it’s a good idea know what you’re working with.
+Before you’re ready to paint and start preparing walls for painting, stripping paint, power-washing or anything else, it’s a good idea to know what you’re working with.
 Nothing’s worth risking your health.

 Save the scary stuff for Halloween and remember paint prep is key.
 Trimaco has a fun line of surface protectors, masking products, paint strainer and rags to help prep your jobsite.
 Check out our full catalog to ensure the best jobsite protection.